Although social media has been dominating the marketing landscape for the past decade, direct mail marketing is making a comeback.

 Make sure to guarantee consistency by including the same language, logo, and call-to-action (CTA) on each asset and social media post.
 This consistency will show your audience that what they see online matches what they receive in the mail.

 Furthermore, this integration of social media with direct mail will allow you to connect with more customers that desire trust in a brand.

-Direct mail has emerged as a perfect partner to social media, especially when it comes to marketing.
-Putting informative content in customer inboxes AND mailboxes gives them extra opportunity to entangle themselves online and at home.
+Direct mail has emerged as a perfect partner for social media, especially when it comes to marketing.
+Putting informative content in customer inboxes AND mailboxes gives them an extra opportunity to entangle themselves online and at home.

 By achieving this connection between social media and direct mail marketing, you reap the benefit of an improved strategy that reaches more customers than ever before.